zaanposni/pathfinding-visualizer/readme.md

       --saveat=[saveat]                 specify a path to save the new painted grid to
       --fps=[framerate],
-      --framerate=[framerate]           specify sleep time for each step
+      --framerate=[framerate]           specify sleep time for each step in milliseconds
 ```

 Note: You cannot use both parameters at once, as the size is saved in the save file.